Vagrancy: Colonial Era

+Post-Civil War

 After the American Civil War, some Southern states passed Black Codes, laws that tried to control the hundreds of thousands of freed slaves.
 In 1866, the state of Virginia, fearing that it would be "overrun with dissolute and abandoned characters", passed an Act Providing for the Punishment of Vagrants.
 Homeless or unemployed persons could be forced into labour on public or private works, for very low pay, for a statutory maximum of three months; if fugitive and recaptured, they must serve the rest of their term at minimum subsistence, wearing ball and chain.
 In effect, though not in declared intent, the Act criminalized attempts by impoverished freed people to seek out their own families and rebuild their lives.
 The commanding general in Virginia, Alfred H. Terry, condemned the Act as a form of entrapment, the attempted reinstitution of "slavery in all but its name".
 He forbade its enforcement.
 It is not known how often it was applied, or what was done to prevent its implementation, but it remained statute in Virginia until 1904.
 Other Southern states enacted similar laws to funnel blacks into their system of convict leasing.

 Since at least as early as the 1930s, a vagrancy law in America typically has rendered "no visible means of support" a misdemeanor, yet it has commonly been used as a pretext to take one into custody for such things as loitering, prostitution, drunkenness, or criminal association.
-The criminal statutes of law in Louisiana specifically criminalize vagrancy as associating with prostitutes, being a professional gambler, being a habitual drunk, or living on the social welfare benefits or pensions of others.
-This law establishes as vagrants all those healthy adults who are not engaged in gainful employment.
+Prior to 2020, the criminal statutes of law in Louisiana specifically criminalized vagrancy as associating with prostitutes, being a professional gambler, being a habitual drunk, or living on the social welfare benefits or pensions of others.
+This law established as vagrants all those healthy adults who are not engaged in gainful employment.

-In the 1960s, laws proven unacceptably broad and vague were found to violate the due process clause of the Fourteenth Amendment to the United States Constitution.
+Vagrancy laws proven unacceptably broad and vague may have been found to violate the due process clause of the Fourteenth Amendment to the United States Constitution.
 Such laws could no longer be used to obstruct the "freedom of speech" of a political demonstrator or an unpopular group.
 Ambiguous vagrancy laws became more narrowly and clearly defined.

 In Papachristou v.
 City of Jacksonville, 405 U.S. 156 (1972), the Supreme Court of the United States ruled that a Florida vagrancy law was unconstitutional because it was too vague to be understood.

 Nevertheless, new local laws in the U.S. have been passed to criminalize aggressive panhandling.